Alm1973/robot-vision-project/docs/Hardware.md

 ![Arduino, PCA9685, UBEC, and battery wiring](images/hardware-3.jpg)

 Arduino Uno (USB-connected to laptop) driving a PCA9685 servo driver over I2C, powered by a UBEC off a LiPo battery.
-Servo power and Arduino ground are tied together — see [`system-schematic.md`](system-schematic.md#physical-wiring-notes) for why this matters.
+Servo power and Arduino ground are wiredvi together — see [`system-schematic.md`](system-schematic.md#physical-wiring-notes)